-It is important to note that these symptoms are not specific to a strep infection and may be indicators of another illness or infection.
-That is why it is vital to plan on getting a strep test from a trusted doctor.
+It is important to note that symptoms are not specific to a strep infection and may be indicators of another illness or infection.
+That is why it is vital to get a strep test from a trusted doctor.

 Types of Strep Tests

 One of the first tests for confirming a strep infection is a rapid antigen strep test.
 In this procedure, your provider will swab a secretion sample from the infected area in the mouth or throat.
 It is a painless procedure that takes only a second, and the test results are returned within minutes to determine if the physical signs are actually strep throat symptoms.

 Another test that is commonly used before determining strep throat treatment is a throat culture.
 While rapid test results can be returned within minutes, results from a throat culture can take 24 to 48 hours.
 For a throat culture, a sample from the infected area of the throat is swabbed and placed on a culture dish that will enable the bacteria to grow in a lab and more precisely confirm a strep infection.
 Throat cultures are extremely accurate tests, while rapid tests have a 70-90% accuracy rate.

 Strep Throat Treatment

 Though each case varies, a typical strep throat treatment plan includes a prescription for an antibiotic and possibly an over-the-counter medication for pain.
 Amoxicillin and azithromycin are two common antibiotics used to combat strep throat, but there are a number of antibiotics your doctor may prescribe.